During incarceration, an inmate is issued

 Account.
 Approved items may include personal hygiene items,

 candy, snacks, and other various items.

 Inmates may receive mail.
 Mail must come through the U.S. Postal Service and will not be accepted at the lobby window.
 Only white, prestamped or metered postcards will be accepted.
 Mail sent in envelopes or with pictures or adhesive stamps will be returned.
-Photographs are accepted ONE time per inmate, with a total of up to five (5)photos, no larger than 4x6.
+Photographs are accepted through the mail with no other contents.
+Photos may not contain any writing on them or other substances (tape, glue, etc.) Photos larger than 4x6 will not be accepted.
 No letters may be sent in with photos.

 Send mail to:

 to legal access.
 A private attorney may be hired, or a public

 defender may be appointed by the Court, if eligible, prior

 Telephones are in each housing unit for inmates to make outgoing pre-paid or debit phone calls.
 Incoming calls are not accepted.
 Inmates may also transfer funds from their commissary account to make telephone calls.